Landcare Awards and Celebrations

 Celebrate!
 30 years of Landcare

-2016 marks the 30th anniversary of Landcare in Victoria.
+This year marks the 30th anniversary of Landcare in Victoria.
 As part of the festivities, the East Gippsland Landcare Network Inc., Far East Victorian Landcare Inc., the Snowy River Interstate Landcare Committee and Landcare Victoria joined forces to celebrate and share their stories.

 Members from across East and Far East Gippsland regions gathered in Lakes Entrance recently to mark the occasion with a celebration dinner and awards night.

 The dinner was also the culmination of the Short Video Competition, hosted jointly by the East Gippsland Landcare Network, Far East Victoria Landcare Inc. and the Snowy Interstate Landcare Committee.
 Winners were awarded in each of the six topic categories and the schools’ winners will receive their awards at special assemblies.

 The Landcare Legends category was won by Cath Woods from the Raymond Island Landcare Group, with Philippa Ellerton receiving a highly commended award.
 Group Gossip category was won by Louise Avery from Nungurner Landcare Group, with Philippa Ellerton (highly commended).
 Other category winners were Farming Flair: Jo Trevaskis from Wairewa Landcare (winner), Allen Sheridan from Bengworden Landcare (highly commended); Innovation: Dawn Parker from Far East Victoria Landcare and Snowy West Landcare Group (winner), Snowy West Landcare Group (highly commended); Primary Schools: Lindenow Primary School (winner), Lindenow Primary School (highly commended); and Secondary Schools: Nagle College (winner), Bairnsdale Secondary College (highly commended).